-At Arthur Terry Learning Partnership (ATLP), we understand the need continually to deliver high quality education, including during periods of remote working – whether for an individual student or many.
-We recognise the importance of maintaining high expectations in all areas of school life and ensuring that all students have access to the learning resources and support they need to succeed.
+At St Chad’s Primary, we understand the need continually to deliver high quality education, including where national tiered restrictions have been implemented at local level.
+We recognise the importance of maintaining high expectations in all areas of school life and ensuring that all pupils have access to the learning resources and support they need to succeed.

 Through the implementation of this policy, we aim to address the key concerns associated with remote working, such as online safety, access to educational resources, data protection, and safeguarding.